How To Furnish Your Home On A Budget

 3. DIY Decor And Gifts

 I used the skills I learned to build other things, which saved us money.
-After building furniture, garage sale signs were a breeze, and I began making things we could use as decor and give as gifts.
+After building furniture, DIY garage sale signs were a breeze, and I began making things we could use as decor and give as gifts.

 How To Make A Garage Sale Sign